liferay/liferay-docs/discover/analytics-cloud/articles/04-analyzing-touchpoints/01-page-analytics.markdown

 Useful with the time period filter, Page View is the number of views for a Page Page in a given period of time.
 It's not the same as the number of visitors, because it doesn't try to count only unique IP addresses.
-So over the last 30 days, one visitor (IP address) could come back to the Page 100 times.
-That means there are 100 Page Views, but only one visitor (assuming they used the same machine to access the Page each time.
-However, a unique view won't be logged for a single user unless at least 30 minutes of inactivity <!-- need info on whether 30 minutes is accurate and that this is how views are calculated--> on the Page passes before the user interacts with the Page again.
+Over the last 30 days, one visitor (IP address) could come back to the Page 100 times.
+That means there are 100 Page Views, but only one visitor (assuming she used the same machine to access the Page each time.
+However, a unique view isn't logged for a single user unless at least 30 minutes of inactivity <!-- need info on whether 30 minutes is accurate and that this is how views are calculated--> on the Page passes before the user interacts with the Page again.

 ### Metric: Page Bounce Rate [](id=metric-page-bounce-rate)